1 9 7 4 – 1 9 7 5 (UK)

 40 x 30 minute episodes

-Following the demise of children’s TV pop show Lift Off With Ayshea, Granada producer Muriel Young returned with 45, aimed at a slightly older audience but still featuring host Ayshea Brough.
+Following the demise of the children’s TV pop show Lift Off With Ayshea, Granada producer Muriel Young returned with 45, aimed at a slightly older audience but still featuring host Ayshea Brough.

-The show began in just a few ITV regions and by the time it had been picked up for national coverage, Ayshea had been replaced by DJ Kid Jensen from Radio Luxembourg in his first British television job.
+The show began in just a few ITV regions, and by the time it had been picked up for national coverage, Ayshea had been replaced by DJ Kid Jensen from Radio Luxembourg in his first British television job.

 Ken Martyne was once again in charge of choreography, initially with an outfit called Stylus and then with Zig Zag.

-45 had pretensions to be more than a kids’ show but as soon as it ended, Muriel Young re-entrenched herself in children’s television, launching Look Alive (1975 – 1976).
+45 had pretensions to be more than a kids’ show, but as soon as it ended, Muriel Young re-entrenched herself in children’s television, launching Look Alive (1975 – 1976).